sanchi-t/ColorSense/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - The ColorSense project is built using Flask, k-means clustering, and Docker.
-- Special thanks to the open-source community for their contributions.

 Feel free to customize this README according to your specific project details and needs.